ritza-co/learn-python-the-right-way/manuscript/chapter-24.md

 The second parameter, `num_cards`, is optional; the default is a large number, which effectively means that all of the cards in the deck will get dealt.

 The loop variable `i` goes from 0 to `num_cards-1`.
 Each time through the loop, a card is removed from the deck using the list method `pop`, which removes and returns the last item in the list.

+The modulus operator (`%`) allows us to deal cards in a round robin (one card at a time to each hand).
+When `i` is equal to the number of hands in the list, the expression `i % num_hands` wraps around to the beginning of the list (index 0).